Skip to main content

 Businesses that systematically refresh their top 10 performing pages every 6 to 8 weeks see measurably higher AI citation rates than businesses that only create new content.
 Fresh data on an established, authoritative page sends a stronger signal than a brand-new page with no track record.
 AI platforms already trust the established page.
 They just need to see that its information is current.

 This is why the daily posting advice can actually hurt your AI visibility.
 Every hour spent writing a throwaway social post is an hour not spent updating the pages that AI platforms are already evaluating.
 For businesses that want to learn more about why freshness matters and how to implement it properly, our deep dive on why fresh content is the key to AI search visibility covers the mechanics in detail.
+One client per city.
+See if your market is available.

 What AI Platforms Actually Reward (and It Is Not Post Count)

 If daily posting is not the answer, what is?
 AI platforms evaluate a specific set of content characteristics when deciding which sources to cite.
 None of them are tied to how frequently you publish.
+Check where you stand: free Blind Spot Scan.

 What AI Evaluates When Deciding to Cite Your Content